Jethet/Practice-more/python-notes/classes.md

 new class creates a new type of object, allowing new instances of that type to be made.

+Attributes of a class can be created at class level or instance level:

+**class level:**
+* class level attributes are variables that are inherited by every object of the class: they are shared across every object of the class
+* value of the class attributes remains the same for every new object of the class

+**instance level:**
+* instance level attributes are unique to the specific object
+* different values can be defined for each object of a class with the `__init__()` function

+The 'self' keyword represents the instance of the class: it works as a **handle for accessing the data members like attributes** from the class methods.

+The `__init__()` is called automatically by Python for every object created from the class. **It's purpose is to initialize the object attributes with values that are supplied by the user**.
+It is known as Constructor in OOP.

 The class inheritance mechanism allows multiple base classes.
 A derived class can override any methods of its base class or classes, and a method can call the method of a base class with the same name.